fanglaosi/fanglaosi.github.io/_pages/about.md

   <img src='https://img.shields.io/badge/Project-Page-green?style=flat&logo=Google%20chrome&logoColor=green' alt='Project Page'>
 </a>

-- The **first** to explore in-context learning for unifying skeleton sequence modeling.
+- The **first** to explore in-context learning for skeleton sequence modeling.
-- Solve the over-fitting problem caused by previous mask-modeling-style methods.
+- Solve the over-fitting problem that is encountered when using the masked-modeling-style training framework of existing methods.

 </div>
 </div>